aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-10-nhs-numbers.md

 there were 1,765 of the 6444 cases "associated with healthcare workers" or about one in four cases.
 It's an alarming and exceptional proportion, examined weeks ago by the
 [Irish Times](https://www.irishtimes.com/news/health/why-are-25-of-confirmed-covid-19-cases-health-workers-1.4213198).

+But unpleasant as the Irish figures are, they do at least get published.